-The extendedKeyUsage SHOULD NOT be included in a CA certificate, as there is no use for the values of this attribute.
+The extendedKeyUsage SHOULD NOT be included in a CA certificate, as there is no use for the values of this attribute, and will make it unsuitable for use with Internet Explorer up to and including version 6, and unsuitable for use with any Outlook version.
 It MUST NOT be marked critical.

-2.4.4 nsCertType, nsComment , nsPolicyURL, nsRevocationURL
+2.4.4 nsCertType, nsComment, nsPolicyURL, nsRevocationURL